-- In advance of making an insert or overwrite edit, you can map the tracks of a clip loaded in the Source Monitor to one or more tracks of a sequence by dragging the source track indicator representing each of the source clip's tracks into one or more selected tracks of the sequence.
+In advance of making an insert or overwrite edit, you can map the tracks of a clip loaded in the Source Monitor to one or more tracks of a sequence by dragging the source track indicator representing each of the source clip's tracks into one or more selected tracks of the sequence.
 Audio source track indicators can be placed only in audio tracks matching the source clip's channel configuration.
 For example, the audio track indicator for a stereo clip can be placed only in a stereo track in a sequence.
+After the tracks are targeted, edit the clip by pressing the Insert or Overwrite buttons (or use the shortcuts).

+Highlighted source track indicators of video and audio tracks

-After the tracks are targeted, edit the clip by pressing the Insert or Overwrite buttons (or use the shortcuts). - When you drag a clip to a sequence as an insert or overwrite edit by dragging, you target the track automatically by dropping the clip into the track.
+• When you drag a clip to a sequence as an insert or overwrite edit by dragging, you target the track automatically by dropping the clip into the track.
 You do not need to specify tracks in advance.
 A drag edit is an overwrite edit by default.
 If you are performing an insert edit with the clip, press Ctrl (Windows) or Command (Mac OS) as you drag.
-As you make the edit, triangles appear showing the affected tracks. - When you add clips to a sequence by pasting, (or keyboard shortcuts), you must specify target tracks in advance.
-You can target more than one video track or more than one audio track at a time.
-Also, you can choose to target a video track only or an audio track only.
-Click the track or tracks you want to target in the track header area of a Timeline panel.
-The track header area for a targeted track appears highlighted. - $\mathbb{Q}$ You can also assign keyboard shortcuts to some track targeting commands.
+As you make the edit, triangles appear showing the affected tracks.